KarsMulder/evsieve/README.md

         --copy btn:select              key:space@kb   \
         --copy btn:mode                key:esc@kb     \
                                                       \
-        --output @kb repeat=enable
+        --output @kb repeat
 ```

 The major new feature used in these scripts are transitions: a transition like `~203..204~` matches an event with a value of 204 or greater, provided that the last event with the same type and code had a value of 203 or less.
 These transitions are useful for detecting when an absolute axis event goes over or under a certain threshold.

 The chosen thresholds determine how far you need to move a stick or trigger to make them cause a keyboard event.
 You can adjust them to make the maps more or less sensitive to small movements.

-The `repeat=enable` clause makes the virtual keyboard emit key repeat events if a button is held down, like a keyboard does, even though the controllers do not emit repeat events themselves.
+The `repeat` flag makes the virtual keyboard emit key repeat events if a button is held down, like a keyboard does, even though the controllers do not emit repeat events themselves.
 Since most applications that read event devices ignore repeat events anyway, this clause isn't very important.

 ## Change your keyboard layout on an evdev level